aiplanethub/genai-stack/docs/components/ETL.md

 **Data loader**: Langchain loader and Llama Hub loader.
 **Destination data** are the Vector Databases e.g., Weaviate, Qdrant and Milvus.

-Currently we support only Weaviate as the destination Vector database.
-But in the next update we will get to see Qdrant and Milvus implementations.
+Currently LLM Stack supports only ChromaDB and Weaviate for the Vector Database.
+In the coming few days, we will also integrate Milvus and Qdrant.

 Here is custom config.json for the Data loaders.